Shaken or Stirred? An Analysis of MetaFormer's Token Mixing for Medical Imaging: Experiments

 \subsubsection{Datasets}

-We include various classification datasets with vastly different numbers of training images from multiple medical image modalities using the MedMNIST V2 collection \cite{medmnist}.
+We include various classification datasets with vastly different numbers of training images from multiple medical image modalities using the MedMNIST V2 collection \citep{medmnist}.
+We select the highest provided image resolution of the datasets at $224\times224$.
 From the collection, we select tasks that are harder to classify and thus suitable for comparing token mixers.
 We gauge the difficulty of the twelve MedMNIST2D datasets by training a ResNet18 with the aforementioned routine (Sec. \ref{sec:class_and_train_routine}) for up to 500 epochs or $35\,k$ iterations, without a learning rate scheduler.
 We then select datasets with a validation F1-score below 0.95 for our studies.
 This procedure yielded four diverse datasets: \emph{PathMNIST} \citep{pathmnist} provides patches from hematoxylin and eosin stained colorectal cancer histological images for the task of classifying nine different types of tissues.
 The images are rotation invariant and are split into $89\,996/10\,004/7\,180$ train/validation/test images, making it the largest dataset in our work. \emph{DermaMNIST} \citep{dermamnist1, dermamnist2} consists of dermatologic images of nine common pigmented skin lesions, leaving it also rotation invariant.
 The images are divided into $7\,007/1\,003/2\,005$ splits.
 With \emph{PneumoniaMNIST} \citep{Kermany2018_pneumoniamnist}, we include pneumonia detection in chest X-rays with $4\,708 / 524 / 624$ images, respectively.
 Lastly, in \emph{OrganSMNIST} \citep{organmnist1, organmnist2} we classify eleven organs in the sagittal view of 201 CT scans, obtaining $13\,932 / 2\,452 / 8\,827$ images respectively.
-To measure the factor of a potential domain shift between the pretrained ImageNet weights and the medical data, we also include a small subset of the ImageNet dataset, since a full-size ImageNet training would have been unfeasible considering the number of experiments and available hardware.
-We settle on ImageWoof \citep{HowardImagewoof2019}: A non-trivial dataset of ten different dog breeds, coming with a predefined split of $9\,035/3\,939$ train/test images.
+See Fig.~\ref{fig_ap:medmnist_montages} in appendix for example images of each dataset.
+As a 3D extension of our investigation, we select NoduleMNIST3D with $1\,158 / 165 / 310$ lung \ac{ct} images for nodule classification \citep{ArmatoIII2011_NoduleMNIST3D}.
+We chose this over other MedMNIST 3D datasets, which show either close to saturated performance in benchmarks given in \citep{medmnist} or consist of voxelized shape masks without medical image features.